 Below our Las Vegas criminal defense attorneys provide a brief overview of arrest warrants, bench warrants and search warrants in Nevada.
 Click on a topic to jump to that section:

-1. Recalling arrest warrants in Nevada
+1. Recalling arrest warrants

 When people learn they have a warrant out for their arrest in Nevada, they may choose to appear with their attorney before the court right away.
 Judges are usually impressed when suspects come to court on their own volition and do not try to escape arrest.
 Then hopefully the judge would grant an O.R. release or a bail reduction.

 Additionally, the defense attorney may try to challenge the validity of the arrest warrant: Perhaps it lacked the proper affidavit or fails to establish probable cause.
 And if the case proceeds, the defense attorney can file a writ of habeas corpus to challenge the defendant’s incarceration.
-Learn more about Nevada arrest warrants.
+Learn more about arrest warrants.

-2. Quashing bench warrants in Nevada
+2. Quashing bench warrants

 Judges typically issue bench warrants when a suspect fails to show up to court.
 In an effort to recall (“quash”) the bench warrant, the defense attorney would first file “a motion to place on calendar a proceeding to recall or quash the warrant” with the proper Nevada court.”